Davchick/UmmaOS/README.md

   3. Qemu - Virtual hardware emulator

 ## How to run?
-Enter these command into the terminal:
+Enter these commands into the terminal:
   1. mingw32-make
   2. qemu-system-i386 -fda build/main_floppy.img